Kaguluhan Music Festival: Event leg

 In the wake of its sixth year, the organizers hope that other event production outfits from different regions would step up and most importantly, help their fellow unsigned artists from their respective region fulfill their goals to become the next big thing in the local music scene making sure those talents gets exposed everywhere.

 The seventh year broke the attendance of the fifth year with at least 1,200 attendees to cheer on their hometown heroes and welcomed guests from Manila by charging the crash barriers and forming epic mosh pits until the wee hours of the morning, creating just enough of a ruckus and racket for the entire country to see and hear and proving once more that the best bands in the land were at their own backyards.

 The eighth year introduced a next generation of bands and a new venue at the Bacoor coliseum in Molino, which featured a more solid technical production of sound and lights, and better acoustics for all the bands who played.
 It was also said to believe that it would be the last Kaguluhan event to be held in Cavite, as it explores the possibilities and opportunities in finding new places and venues in the future and introduce more upcoming bands outside the region.

 The ninth year was held at the Pasay city sports complex and introduced a new set of local acts from different parts in the land led by Paramita, Piledriver, Bought by Blood, Serefamus, Exillion, Penguin along with Cavite bands Fherrond, Sucketseven and Anak Dalita.
-It also marked the first time for Kaguluhan to have held it on the nation's capital of Manila and headlined by an international metal band Shepherds The Weak.
+It also marked the first time for Kaguluhan to have held the event on the nation's capital of Manila and headlined by an international metal band Shepherds The Weak.